putiscoding/RunPHI/README.md

 ## Goal and Scope

-RunPHI is a young project that arises the need to find a processing environment homogeneous for multi applications domain, supporting mobility of workloads between cloud and edge.
+RunPHI is a young project that arises the need to find a processing environment homogeneous for multi-domain applications, supporting mobility of workloads between cloud and edge.
 The objective concerns the transfer of consolidated technologies and de facto standards of the cloud computing in resource-constrained computing environments at the edge.

-Currently the project aims to offer a solution for the seamless deployment of applications in the various computational domains in which it's distributed, according to Industry 4.0 vision.
+Currently the project aims to offer a solution for the seamless deployment of applications in the various computational domains in which it's distributed, through the new concept of Partitioned Containers.
+According to this vision, OS-Virtualization ( i.e containers ) is used as enabling technology for Cloud via Orchestration System while better isolation, both temporal and spatial, is guaranteed with the help of Partitioning Hypervisor at the edge.

 ## Set-up